idevelop/module-api-server/README.md

 app.use(middleware);
 ```

 On the client side the library first fetches the namespace through the API and mirrors it as local async functions (promises).
-When a local function is executed, the library calls into into its remote counterpart through the API and returns the result value.
+When a local function is executed, the library calls into its remote counterpart through the API and returns the result value.

 ```
 npm install module-api-server